victorbabu7/documentation-js-notes/README.md

 I learned how to create variables using let, var and const.
 A variable is like a box where I store information to use later in my code.
 I understood that const is for values that never change, and let is for values that can change.
 I also discovered data types : text (String), numbers (Number), booleans (Boolean), and empty values (null and undefined).
 Finally, I learned operators  arithmetic to do calculations, comparison to compare values, and logical to combine conditions.

-# 2.1 Connection to my ParcelPoint project
-for exemple
-In the **transactions page**, I used const to store the user token :

-const token = localStorage.getItem('token');

 # Part 3 : Multiple Values (Arrays and Objects) and Logic Statements